 Finally, working from home can have a negative impact on career advancement.
 For younger workers, teleworking means that there will be fewer opportunities to interact informally with more senior colleagues, for example, by having lunch.
 Telework can reduce visibility and thus diminish job prospects.

 Creating a suitable workspace at home is important.
 Having a desk, a comfortable chair, a separation from the rest of your home (even a curtain of fabric) allows you to concentrate better.

-Enriching communication through work can improve productivity and mental health.
-For example, it is important to have chat rooms or turn on the camera during calls.
+Enriching the means of communication through work can improve productivity and mental health.
+For example, it may be useful to have chat rooms.

 Share your daily schedule and work plan with your colleagues, plan weekly "open office" hours during which you make yourself available to talk on the phone or by videoconference with your colleagues to maintain closer contact.
 Organize one coffee break or group lunch per week with the idea of replacing small informal interactions.